HL7/davinci-alerts/input/pagecontent/usecases.md

 ### Use Case Background

 The intent of this use case is to focus on the beginning and end of patient encounters.
-The following list illustrates the type of events that this use case covers.
+The following list illustrates the type of events that this use case covers.[^2]

 - admission to the emergency department
 - admission to a hospital or equivalent facility as an inpatient